 Objectives

-Reef services aims to collect important ecological data to understand how climate change is impacting ecosystem processes and key services (eg. food provisioning, coastal protection) to humans.
+Reef services aims to collect important ecological data to understand how climate change is impacting ecosystem processes and key services (e.g. food provisioning, coastal protection) to humans.

 Abstract

 Climate change has already triggered profound impacts of ecosystems that go beyond its effect on biodiversity.
 Concerns are emerging about the potential for impacted systems to deliver key services to humans.
 In the marine realm, coral reefs host the highest marine biodiversity and provide crucial services (e.g. edible biomass) sustaining 500 million people worldwide.
 However, reefs are degrading due to increasing frequencies of climate-induced (e.g. due to El Niño) coral bleaching events.
 These acute disturbances occur against the backdrop of chronic stress (e.g. ocean acidification, human activities) and already produced devastating effects in 1998 and 2010.
 Since 1998 a significant body of literature has been produced.
 The mechanisms associating climatic extremes with coral die-off are now clear, but we still have no idea on the consequences for the services sustaining human populations even they are expected to be dramatic.
 Mathematical models suggest that reduced habitat complexity after bleaching impacts small-bodied fish and that this effect propagates through the food-web toward species of high commercial value.
 The gap of knowledge on the effects of climate change on services is due to a lack of assessments, on a large set of species, of their contribution to ecosystem services.
 This is a huge concern considering the millions of people depending on coral reefs.
 Here we aim at partially filling these gaps testing how extreme climatic event can impact the productivity of coral reef ecosystem.